dongjwOU/boot-camps/python/testing/Writing.md

     except:
     ....

 If we didn't use the `except` block, a `ZeroDivisionError` would be raised and the program would terminate.
-But since we specified what to do in such case (`print divide_it(4,2)`) and return `None`, the program will carry on  its execution (if there were any further instructions to be exectuted).
-We used a generic `except` block, that is, it will handle any exception raised (for example, TypeError, if we provide anything else than a number as an argument).
+But since we specified what to do in such case (`print ' Divide by zero!' ` and areturn `None`), the program will carry on  its execution (if there were any further instructions to be exectuted).
+We used a generic `except` block, that is, it will handle any exception raised.

+__Exercise__
  It is a good practice to be more specific and handle different type of errors which may be raised in a relevant way.
-Let's modify our function a little bit:

-    def divide_it(x, y):
-        try:
-            out = x / y
-        except ZeroDivisionError:
-            print '   Divide by zero!'
-            out = None
-        except TypeError:
-            print ' Provide a number!'
-            out = None
-        return out
+How could we modify our function so that when we call `divide_it('a','b')` it displays with a different custom message (eg. "Provide a number")?

 Now, the exception is *caught* by the `except` block.
 This is a *runtime test*.
 It alerts the user to exceptional behavior in the code.
 Often, exceptions are related to functions that depend on input that is unknown at compile time.
 Such tests make our code robust and allows our code to behave gracefully - they anticipate problematic values and handle them.

 Often, we want to pass such errors to other points in our program rather than just print a message and continue.
 So, for example we could do,